 Designed for transfer students who have completed previous courses in the subject, this course offers an intensive study of typography from the basics to the finer points.

 Offers three short workshops in design fundamentals for Chinese, Korean, and Arabic.
 All students are welcome, no matter what languages they speak or design.
-The workshops focus on strategies for embracing globalism in design: bilingual identities, hybrid visual structures, and expanding the design canon beyond the west.Prerequisite: GD 221, or Graphic Design Graduate standing
+The workshops focus on strategies for embracing globalism in design: bilingual identities, hybrid visual structures, and expanding the design canon beyond the west.Prerequisite: GD 221, or Graduate Graphic Design student standing

 Students develop the critical thinking and technical skills to use photography in their work as designers.
 Both theoretical perspectives and practical applications of digital imagery are introduced, as well as their relationships to graphic design.Prerequisite: FF 111

 In this course, design will be used as a tool for critical inquiry with aesthetic and intellectual outcomes.
 Students explore different modes of making to ask questions, shape research, and interpret content.
 Students develop and explore topics and media of their own choosing, with open-ended assignments that foster curiosity, develop critical thinking, and lead to new ideas as well as new questions.

 This course is a laboratory for exploring the edge of the applications and theories of typography.
 Students will expand their fundamental understanding of typographic form and vocabulary through trans-media experiments to explore visual language for communication and expression.
 Non-traditional formal exploration, variations in ideation, and transparency in process will challenge and evolve student's assumptions about forms, mediums, and ideas as they relate to typography.Prerequisite: GD 201, or Graduate Graphic Design student standing